CFOP method: Cross

-This first stage involves solving the four edge pieces around one center, matching the colors of that center and each of the adjacent centers, forming the eponymous cross shape on the first layer.
-Most beginner methods start in identical fashion, so this step will be familiar, however while the beginner method typically recommends looking at the cross while solving it, most CFOP tutorials recommend solving the cross on the bottom side to avoid cube rotations and to get an overall better view of the important pieces needed for the next step (known as "lookahead").
-This step is usually performed intuitively, with competition speedsolvers given up to 15 seconds to inspect the puzzle, most of which is spent planning the most efficient moves to create the cross.
-The white cross is most commonly used for demonstration and by beginner and intermediate speedsolvers, though more advanced speedcubers can use any of the six colors to form the cross (choosing the one that requires the fewest/easiest moves), a practice known as "color neutrality".
+This first stage of solving involves solving the four edge pieces around one center piece, matching the colors of that center and each of the centers of the adjacent sides, forming the eponymous cross shape on the first layer.
+Most beginner methods solve the cross by first putting the white edge pieces around the yellow center on the top, then matching them with the same colored center, and finally moving them down to match them with the white center.
+Most CFOP tutorials instead recommend solving the cross on the bottom side to avoid cube rotations and to get an overall better view of the important pieces needed for the next step (F2L).
+If the solver is particularly advanced, they can skip separately solving the first F2L pair after the cross by solving an X-cross (solving the cross and the first F2L pair at the same time).
+This is usually done using a technique called Keyhole, which solves one piece of the first F2L pair while ignoring the other piece of that pair.

+This cross is usually solved intuitively, although some techniques, such as replacement, and edge orientation, are used.
+The white cross is most commonly used for demonstration and by beginner and intermediate speedsolvers, though more advanced speedcubers can use any of the six colors to form the cross (choosing the one that requires the fewest/easiest moves), a practice known as color neutrality.
+The cross can always be solved in 8 moves or fewer.

 First Two Layers (F2L)

-While the Nourse method focuses on solving the four white corners and then matching the vertical edges to the corners, the CFOP method solves each corner along with its vertical edge at the same time.
-There are 41 unique cases for the permutations of a corner and its matching edge on the cube, and the most efficient algorithm to solve each case without "breaking" any already-solved pair is known and can be memorized.
-All these algorithms are based on a simple sequence which brings the pieces to the top layer, aligns them with the color faces showing, and then inserting them into the pair's "slot" between the matching centers.
-This sequence can be intuitively followed, and there are special cases that can improve on the general-case solution for a pair if other conditions are met (such as another slot being unsolved or "open").
+While the beginner methods continues by solving the four corners of the first layer and then matching the vertical edges to the corners to solve the second layer, the CFOP method solves each corner along with its vertical edge at the same time.
+There are 42 unique cases for the permutations of a corner and its matching edge on the cube (one of which corresponds to the solved pair), and the most efficient algorithm to solve any other case without "breaking" any already-solved pair is known and can be memorized.
+There are 3 main categories of these cases: white on top, same color on top, and different color on top.
+All these algorithms are based on a simple sequence which brings the pieces to the top layer, aligns them with the color faces showing, and then inserting them into the pair's correct position between the matching centers (called a slot).
+This sequence can be done intuitively, but knowing the different special cases, and making use of another slot being still unsolved or "open", can improve on the general-case solution.